Lake Argyle: Geography

 Lake Argyle normally has a surface area of about 1000 km2.
 The storage capacity, to the top of the spillway is 10763 GL.
 The lake filled to capacity in 1973, and the spillway flowed until 1984.
 Lake Argyle's usual storage volume is 5797 GL, making it the largest reservoir in Australia.
 The combined Lake Gordon/Lake Pedder system in Tasmania is larger but is two dams connected by a canal.
 At maximum flood level, Lake Argyle would hold 35000 GL of water and cover a surface area of 2072 km2.

 Higher areas have become permanent islands within the lake's area.

 Irrigation

 Lake Argyle, together with Lake Kununurra, is part of the Ord River Irrigation Scheme.
 There are currently some 150 km2 of farmland under irrigation in the East Kimberly region.
 The original plan was for dam water to irrigate rice crop for export to China.
-However these plans were scuttled as waterfowl, particularly magpie geese ate rice shoots more quickly than they could be planted.
+However these plans were scuppered as waterfowl, particularly magpie geese ate rice shoots more quickly than they could be planted.
 Other crops are now grown, but Lake Argyle still remains Australia's most under-utilised lake.